wraft/jido_ai/README.md

 The example demonstrates how JidoAi can:

 - Write Actions that can wrap other Actions
-- Use Jido.Workflow to orchestrate AI operations
+- Use Jido.Exec to orchestrate AI operations
 - Parse natural language queries about politicians
 - Return structured data using Ecto schemas
 - Handle complex nested data structures